neondatabase/website/content/docs/manage/branches.md

   - /docs/get-started-with-neon/get-started-branching
 ---

 Data resides in a branch.
 Each Neon project has a root branch called `main`.
 You can create child branches from `main` or from previously created branches.
 A branch can contain multiple databases and users.
-Tier limits define the number of branches you can create in a project and the amount of data you can store in each branch.
+Tier limits define the number of branches you can create in a project and the amount of data you can store in a branch.

 A child branch is a copy-on-write clone the data in the parent branch.
 You can modify the data in a branch without affecting the data in the parent branch.
 For more information about branches and how you can use them in your development workflows, see [Branching](../../conceptual-guides/branching).